AlexaH88/pianotes/README.md

 ### ***Content***

-- All content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).
+- All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).

 ### ***Media***